j1eeee/j1eeee.github.io/about.md

 title: About
 permalink: /about/
 ---
+Name: Jaewon Choi

-College Student working towards a B.S. in Computer Science and Engineering at Korea University
+Education: B.S. in Computer Science At Korea University

 ### More Information

-Not yet provided
+Experiences:

+    - Undergraduate Lab Intern at System Intelligence Lab

+    - Data Engineer Intern at Thingsflow(Krafton)

 ### Contact me